Chinese woman who paid $6.5M after her daughter got into Stanford says she did it to help others

 Through those organizations, he allegedly facilitated cheating on standardized tests, and bribing college coaches and administrators to falsely designate the children as recruited athletes -- even if they didn't play that sport.

-Fifty people -- including Hollywood stars, top CEOs, college coaches and standardized test administrators -- allegedly took part in the scheme to cheat on tests and admit students to leading institutions as athletes, regardless of their abilities.
+Hollywood stars, top CEOs, college coaches and standardized test administrators allegedly took part in the scheme to cheat on tests and admit students to leading institutions as athletes, regardless of their abilities.
 At least eight universities, including Stanford and the University of Southern California, are referred to in a federal indictment and criminal complaint.

 Singer was paid about $25 million by parents as part of the scheme, said Andrew Lelling, the US attorney for Massachusetts.
 Some of that money went to test administrators and coaches involved in the scam, prosecutors said.